deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 The facility’s staff had expanded, too.
 NASA and ESA had been invited to send experts as the increasingly complex project hit ever stranger obstacles

 Lewis, to his delight, had been quietly allowed to sidle away to the edge of the project where he now served as its conscience, ideas engine and general source of raw creative energy.
-It was a role that suited him perfectly---the maximum of involvement coupled with the minimum of actual responsibility.
+It was a role that suited him perfectly___the maximum of involvement coupled with the minimum of actual responsibility.
 He was an advisor to the future of the human race.

 “I got a good feeling about this one,” he confided, as the latest version of the Colony-In-A-Can boosted out of Mrwrki’s launch facility.